-Artificial Intelligence or AI does not need any introduction.
+Artificial Intelligence or AI technology does not need any introduction.
 However, in the last year or so, AI has shown impressive advancements particularly in the field of the health industry.
 AIs have proven their capability in detecting heart conditions early or even ocular diseases just like medical professionals.
-Now, Google is using AI to detect breast cancer.
+Now, Google is using an AI system to detect breast cancer.

 As a matter of fact, Google is trying to improve breast cancer detection rates with the help of AI.
 According to a Google Blog post, over 55,000 people in the U.K are diagnosed with breast cancer annually and one in eight American women are likely to develop it at some point in their lifetime.